Are you doing a siding project?

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

 Housewrap stirs up a lot of confusion.
 Does it prevent moisture?
 Inhibit mold?
 Help prevent drafts?
-Actually, it does all three.
+It does all three.
 Depending on how it’s hung, housewrap can either act as a moisture or wind barrier.
-So, should you install housewrap under siding?
+So, should you install housewrap under the siding?
 Read on to find out.

 When used to slow winds, its job is to seal gaps and leaks in the OSB panels or plywood sheathing that makes up your home’s exterior walls.
 That keeps drafts from reaching your insulation and prevents heated and cooled air from seeping out through the walls.
 Although your siding is your home’s first defense against wind, many types have small gaps and cracks at the joints where siding panels line up.
 And that leads to air infiltration and seepage — the kinds of things that drive up energy costs.